ardalis/DevIQ-gatsby/src/docs/laws/postels-law.md

 ![Postel's Law - The Robustness Principle](/img/postels-law.png)]

-Postel's Law (also known as the Robustness Principle) states: "Be liberal in what you accept, and conservative in what you send.
+Postel's Law (also known as the Robustness Principle) states: "Be liberal in what you accept, and conservative in what you send."
-"

 This principle is named for Jon Postel, who wrote it in an early specification of the Transmission Control Protocol, TCP (of TCP/IP fame).